Online Non-convex Optimization with Long-term Non-convex Constraints: Introduction

 \section{Introduction}

 We study online learning problems where a decision-maker takes decisions over $T$ periods.
-At each period $t$, the decision $x_{t}\in\mathcal{X\subseteq\mathbb{R}}^{d}$ is chosen before observing a reward function $f_{t}$ together with a set of $I$ time-varying constraint function $c_{it},\,i=1,...,I$, where the set $\mathcal{X}$ is not necessarily convex but should be compact for the existence of extreme points.
-The problem becomes that of finding a sequence of decisions $x_{t}$ which guarantees a reward close to that of the best fixed decision in hindsight while satisfying long-term constraints, which is explicitly rewritten as
+At each period $t$, the decision $x_{t}\in\mathcal{X\subseteq\mathbb{R}}^{d}$ is chosen before observing a target function $f_{t}$ (not necessarily convex) together with a set of $I$ constraint functions $c_{it},\,i=1,...,I$ (also not necessarily convex), where the set $\mathcal{X}$ is compact (but not necessarily convex) to guarantee the existence of extreme points.
+Our goal is to find a sequence of decisions $x_t,\,t=1,2,\ldots, T$, whose average target value in the first $T$ periods is as close as possible to that of the best-fixed decision $x^\ast$ in \emph{hindsight}, namely, the decision evaluated through the following offline optimization program that incorporates all observations in the first $T$ periods,